snydergd/talos-k8s/README.md

 Solution: Route IPv6 from the internet into load balanced IPs.

 BGP allows Cilium to dynamically add this routing, but it needs to be configured first.
 For this, see `cilium/bgp` resources.

+## ipv6 ingress
+for now, `kubectl edit -n kube-system service cilium-ingress`, then change to `PreferDualStack` and add `IPv6` to the list of IP families.

 # OpenEBS
 This is for persistent storage on the cluster